Scarlet Finale! (Demo)

 Shaking in fear, the old man grabbed the set of keys and dashed outside.

-Faith sighed once more.
-The boy was suddenly startled as he felt something poking his right shoulder.
+Faith clicked his tongue but was then startled as he felt something poking his right shoulder.

 “So?
 What’s the plan now?”
-Caroline casually asked.
+Caroline asked with her finger pressed against him.

-She was perfectly calm even in the middle of a situation like this.
+She was perfectly calm even in the midst of a situation like this.
 She might have looked almost bored.

 “We stay here.”
-Faith shrugged.
-“I just want more information.
+Faith declared.
+“I want more information.
 Let’s hide and see what we get.”

 “I expect extra payment for this.”
-Caroline pouted while putting down her unfinished burger.
+Caroline was hesitant to put down her unfinished burger.

 The two of them separated after this in order to hide.

-It was a really small and cold room.
+It was a tiny and cold room.
 It had a fridge, along with some ingredients spread around a table.
-There really weren’t too many options to use for hiding in such a small establishment.
+There weren’t too many options to use for hiding in such a small establishment.

 “GO AWAY!”
 A raspy voice yelled from afar.
 It sounded like whoever said that was using a megaphone.